DiogoAngelim/html-to-gutenberg/readme.md

 Convert HTML strings to valid, editable WordPress Gutenberg blocks in seconds instead of hours.
-With this script, you can create and build valid Gutenberg blocks that feature editable text, forms, inline and background images, as well as SVGs.
-It includes support for TailwindCSS.
+With this lib, you can create and build valid Gutenberg blocks that feature editable text, forms, inline and background images, as well as SVGs.

-## Screenshot Previews Powered by SnapAPI

-If you enable the `generateIconPreview` option, this package will generate a static JPEG preview of your block using the [SnapAPI](https://snapapi.pics/) screenshot service.
-You must provide a SnapAPI key in a `.env` file (see below).

-**Special thanks to [Alex Serebryakov](https://snapapi.pics/) for creating and maintaining SnapAPI!**

----
+## How it works

+This package is actually an alternative when AI fails converting it, which is usually very common.

+Most of the logic is just hard-coded patterns.
+It first converts from plain HTML to Jsx (using the `html-to-jsx` package), which is the supported format of Gutenberg.
+Then, it follows structured conversion rules that build the WordPress block, which is then validated and parsed using Babel.

 ## Features